 Storley has emerged as one of the top young prospects in mixed martial arts since graduating from Minnesota two years ago.
 Storley has a 5-0 career record fighting (five knockouts) under the Legacy Fighting Alliance (LFA) banner, most recently picking up a win on April 29 in Sioux Falls.
 Continue reading

-From a very young age, Marty Morgan has been involved in some aspect of wrestling.
-From youth wrestling, through his time as the Minnesota Gophers’ head wrestling assistant, and beyond, Morgan has been involved in the sport.
-Wrestling has always been a big influence on his life.
-It has had almost as much influence as his family.
-For Morgan, wrestling has always been – and always will be – a family affair.
+By Brian Jerzak From a very young age, Marty Morgan has been involved in some aspect of wrestling.
+From youth wrestling, through his time as the Minnesota Gophers’ head wrestling assistant, and beyond, Morgan has been involved in the sport.…

 If you need a wrestler, Jafari Vanier is your guy, ditto for kicker, puncher or mixed martial artist.